valancej/documentation/_pro/builds-and-configuration/steps.md

 ## Step Timeouts

-If a step runs for longer than 10 minutes without printing any log output, the command and build will be automatically failed.
-Additionally, if a build runs for longer than 3 hours, it will be automatically failed.
+If a command runs for longer than 15 minutes without printing any log output, the command and build will be automatically failed.

-Another important note is that Codeship Pro (though **not** Codeship Basic) also has an approximate 2-hour build timeout, with builds becoming unreliable or failing after the 2 hour mark.
+Additionally, if a build runs for longer than 2 hours, it will be automatically failed.